Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 What Is Procrastination?

-This distinguishes procrastination from:
+This makes procrastination different from:

-• Strategic delay
+• Strategic delay (waiting intentionally for better timing)

 • Rest or recovery

-• Lack of information
+• Lack of knowledge or resources

 Procrastination vs. Laziness